aetoray/AutoBSC-Fa/README.md

 - DOM-based interactions (ensures stuff, such as displaying your points always works)
 - Logging of events, such as sending cheer, prediction or poll can be done in the feed on the right side of the screen

+## Overlay
+The overlay has two sections:
+### Data
+This section displays how many (allegedly*) users are connected, and how many predictions were made for each team.

+> \* I don't know if this data is correct, but it is sent in the cheer message from the server

+### Config
+Allows you to configure the script using a GUI
+- Autocheer:
+Automatically send cheers (emojis on the bottom corners of the stream) to receive 5 points.
+Enabled by default
+- Answer polls:
+Automatically respond to "Who was the MVP of this match?" polls to receive 100 points.
+Enabled by default
+- Answer quiz:
+Automatically provide the correct answer to quizzes, such as "What does Melodie use as a weapon?" to receive 50 points.
+Enabled by default
+- Collect lootdrop:
+Automatically collect random loot drops to receive 10 points.
+Enabled by default
+- Autopredict:
+Automatically place predictions to receive 10 points (100 if prediction turns out true).
+Disabled by default
+- - Autopredict strategy:
+The strategy used for selecting the team for autopredict.
+Can be Blue (always choose blue), Red (always choose red), Random (randomly select) or Follow majority (pick same as the majority).
+Default is Follow majority
+- Feed logging:
+Log events (sending cheer, poll, quiz, etc) to the feed on the right side of the screen.
+Enabled by default
 ## License

 MIT License